kasparsd/widget-context-wporg/readme.txt.md

 Requires PHP: 5.6
 Donate link: https://widgetcontext.com/pro

-Show or hide widgets on specific posts, pages and sections of your site.
+Show and hide widgets on specific posts, pages and sections of your site.

 ## Description

-Use [Widget Context](https://widgetcontext.com) to show or hide widgets on certain sections of your site -- front page, posts, pages, archives, search, etc. Use targeting by URLs (with wildcard support) for maximum flexibility.
+Use [Widget Context](https://widgetcontext.com) to show and hide widgets on certain sections of your site -- front page, posts, pages, archives, search, etc. Use targeting by URLs (with wildcard support) for maximum flexibility.

 https://www.youtube.com/watch?v=rEHvqsWoXAE